sg4m/TC2005B-Labs/README.md

 # TC2005B-Labs

-Here you can find all my labs, the number of the proyect is the respective lab Ex. proy3 = lab3
+Here you can find all my labs, you can see the proyect that corresponds or just the Lab itself Ex. proy3 = lab3 or just Lab..

 By: Santiago Gamborino Morales A01753159